GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a CS student at Royal Holloway, mostly interested in DevOps and backend.
-I am currently completing my Year in Industry as a Junior Software Engineer at Cudo in Bournemouth.
+I'm a CS student at Royal Holloway, mostly interested in backend.
+I am now in my final year, after completing a Year in Industry as a Junior Software Engineer for Cudo in Bournemouth.

-I've previously worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200+ nodes).
+While at Cudo I mostly worked on their Node.js API, but did quite a lot of frontend work in Vue too.
+I also helped develop their first Go-based microservice — Go is now probably my favourite language.
+Previously I've worked as a Junior Systems Administrator in the Royal Holloway Particle Physics Department, where I helped to monitor and manage their compute and storage clusters (200+ nodes).

 When I'm not working I like to spend time contributing to OpenStreetMap, or getting lost in the countryside.
+I am a big fan of FOSS, and like to help out where I can!

 <!--
 **GeorgeHoneywood/GeorgeHoneywood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.